pb82/integreatly-webapp-externals/README.md

 1. *integreatly-asciidoc-node* Node bindings for `integreatly-asciidoc-lib`.
 1. *integreatly-asciidoc-web* Browser bindings for `integreatly-asciidoc-lib`.
 1. *integreatly-asciidoc-bin* Contains the `iad` binary to check and verify the Asciidoc.
 Useful for continuous integration.

+## Releasing

+1. Make sure all changes are commited
+1. Run `lerna publish`